The Unique Benefits of Small-Group Travel

 Small-group travel is perfect for single travelers.
 Not only does it provide ready-made travel companions with similar interests to share the experience, but it also minimizes any sense of loneliness.
 You never have to eat alone at a restaurant or sit by yourself at a pub.
 And for single women, in particular, it offers the comfort and security of being in a group.

-Some tour companies make an effort to attract singles.
-VBT, for example, offers a low single-room supplement for its solo tours and Country Walkers is waiving its single supplements on its most popular Guided Walking Adventures in 2017.
+Some tour companies make an effort to attract singles by offering a low single-room supplement for solo tours and even waiving single supplements on popular tours.

 More Lodging Options